karllhughes/personal-blog-5/writing.md

 - [My Social Media & Email Marketing Automation Strategy](https://www.sideprojectchecklist.com/2018/my-social-media-automation/)

 ### What can I do for you?
 I am always willing to hear about new writing opportunities.
-Email me at [khughes.me@gmail.com](mailto:khughes.me@gmail.com).
+Email me at [khughes.me@gmail.com](mailto:khughes.me@gmail.com) or learn more on [Draft](https://draft.dev)'s website.